IslandViewPTA/islandview-pta-site/content/get-involved.md

 [**Class ACT School Play**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20ACT%20School%20Play): The PTA works with the Anacortes Community Theatre’s School for the Performing Arts to create an annual school play starring up to 80 Island View students.

-[**Display/Bulletin Board**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Display-Reader%20Board): Committee that helps with the visual presence of the PTA, by creating appealing bulletin boards and display cases.
+[**Display / Bulletin Board**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Display-Reader%20Board): Committee that helps with the visual presence of the PTA, by creating appealing bulletin boards and display cases.

 [**Family Fun**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Family%20Fun): Throughout the year, the PTA hosts several just-for-fun events for Island View students and their families, including movie parties, family fun nights, etc.